Alexander Joseph McGavick: Bishop of La Crosse

-Pope Pius XI appointed McGavick to succeed the late James Schwebach as the fourth Bishop of La Crosse, Wisconsin, on November 21, 1921.
+Pope Pius XI appointed McGavick to succeed the late James Schwebach as the fourth bishop of La Crosse on November 21, 1921.
 By that time, McGavick was regarded as "the best pulpit orator of the Roman Catholic clergy" in Chicago.
-He was installed at the Cathedral of Saint Joseph the Workman in La Crosse on March 21, 1922.
+He was installed at the Cathedral of Saint Joseph the Workman in La Crosse, Wisconsin, on March 21, 1922.

-During McGavick's tenure as Bishop of La Crosse, the diocese's Catholic population grew from 116,000 to 140,000.
+During McGavick's tenure as bishop of La Crosse, the diocese's Catholic population grew from 116,000 to 140,000.
 When he first arrived, there were 156 parishes, 78 mission churches, 90 parochial schools, and 189 secular priests with 51 religious.
 By his first 20 years, he had established more than 20 parishes and 41 schools.
 One of his proudest accomplishments was founding Aquinas High School in La Crosse in 1928, a regional coeducational school to which several parishes sent their students.

 In 1937 McGavick celebrated the golden jubilee of his ordination as a priest.
 That same year, Pius XI named him an assistant to the papal throne.
 After his auxiliary, Bishop Griffin, died in 1944, McGavick received Bishop John Treacy as his coadjutor bishop with right of succession in 1945.